-- Deliver educational programs to engage the region’s youth and community, addressing anti-social and unsafe behaviours in public spaces, transport and licenced premises, including the NSW Police Force Commanders’ Active Citizen Program at Lake Illawarra and cybercrime and bullying workshops delivered in schools.
+- Deliver educational programs to engage the region’s youth and community, addressing anti-social and unsafe behaviours in public spaces, transport and licensed premises, including the NSW Police Force Commanders’ Active Citizen Program at Lake Illawarra and cybercrime and bullying workshops delivered in schools.

 Rebuilding strength in socially disadvantaged communities

 - Address social and economic disadvantage experienced by social housing communities; across 13 areas in the Illawarra-Shoalhaven, including Nowra, Wollongong and nearby suburbs, social housing is being improved through the Social Housing Community Improvement Fund.

 - Increase support for young people at risk of homelessness.

 - Introduce The Premier’s Youth Initiative that will commit $40 million over four years across targeted locations in NSW to support 70 clients in Illawarra-Shoalhaven and Southern NSW with personal advisors, education and employment mentoring and long-term accommodation to help them gain independence.